Leaving Academia: The Career Transition Guide for Professors, PhD Candidates, Scientists and Humanists

 • Grant committees reviewing technical proposals

-Outside academia, hiring managers and recruiters need to understand three fundamental things:
+Outside academia, hiring managers want to understand three things:

 • What problems you solve and the impact you create

-• Why your work matters in a business context
+• Why your work matters in a business or organizational context

 How to Transform Your Academic CV Into an Industry Resume